 A disappointing debut for Samsung’s smart assistant, Bixby

-Murj wants to give data collection from wearable devices an upgrade
+Murj wants to give data collection from implantable medical devices an upgrade

 Last week Samsung announced that the Galaxy S8 would ship without Bixby Voice control.
-It seems unlikely that that little bombshell will dissuade anyone from buying the new flagship.
-It is, after all, a great piece of hardware, as evidenced by our recent review.
+It seems unlikely that little bombshell will dissuade anyone from buying the new flagship.
+It is, after all, a great piece of hardware, as detailed in our recent review.

 Still, it’s a notable disappointment for one of the phone’s key selling points and a stumble for a feature that’s designed to point the way forward for the company.
 At present, the Samsung’s smart assistant has the makings of a compelling feature, but the execution is scattershot.

 Bixby can and perhaps will be the great unifying force promised by the company.
 In its current state, however, it feels like a suite of features added onto Samsung’s already sizable selection of Android add-ons.
 The company has never wanted for apps.
-In fact, they’ve long been one of the driving factors its use to distinguish itself from the countless other Android manufacturers flooding the market.
+In fact, they’ve long been one of the driving factors it’s used to distinguish itself from the countless other Android manufacturers flooding the market.

 That was likely a large part of the reason the company opted to launch its own assistant, after failing to make too much headway with S-Voice.
 Why settle for Google Assistant when you can make your own in house?
 Doing so could once and for all unite the Galaxy’s myriad applications under a single, accessible banner and serve as the foundation for broader controls.

-After all, recent plays by Amazon, Apple and Google have all demonstrating that smart assistants are the gateway to a lot more than just the weather and silly Wikipedia questions.
+After all, recent plays by Amazon, Apple and Google have all demonstrated that smart assistants are the gateway to a lot more than just the weather and silly Wikipedia questions.
 Among other things, they’re a common language that can serve as an entry point for unifying the smart home – a space in which Samsung is clearly heavily invested with numerous connected appliances.

 It’s clear that Samsung is hanging a lot on the software.
 It even went so far as devoting a full button to Bixby, even as it made a big show of ditching the big home key up front.
 But an essential part of adoption requires a strong user experience right out of the gate, and in its present form, Bixby doesn’t deliver on the blustery promises the company made ahead of launch, when it promised it would be “revolutionizing phone interfaces.”